Raphtory/raphtory.github.io/docs/user-guide/export.md

 !!!
 Info
     This page doesn't contain an exhaustive list of all the different conversion methods - please feel free to check the [API documentation](https://docs.raphtory.com/) for this list.
 If we are missing a format that you believe to be important, please raise an [issue](https://github.com/Pometry/Raphtory/issues) and it will be available before you know it!

-For the examples we are going to be using the network traffic dataset from the [ingestion tutorial](ingestion.md) and the monkey interaction network from [querying your graph](querying.md).
+For the examples in this tutorial we are going to be reusing the network traffic dataset from the [ingestion tutorial](ingestion.md) and the monkey interaction network from [querying your graph](querying.md).
 In the below code segment you can get a refresher of what these datasets looks like.

 {{code_block('getting-started/export','ingest_data',['Graph'])}}